 Not so anymore.
-Pool designers now have countless ways to turn the ol’ backyard swimmin’ hole into your own personal waterpark, with tons of bells and whistles guaranteed to make a big splash.
+Pool designers now have countless ways to turn the ol backyard swimmin hole into your own personal waterpark, with tons of bells and whistles guaranteed to make a big splash.
 From beach entries that let you wade into the water to negative (or infinity) edges where the water seems to drop off into nothingness, the sky really is the limit when youre tricking out a pool.
 Ive even seen a swimming pool put on the roof of a three-story home

-The “shallow end” used to be the boring end of the pool, where the little kiddies tried out their arm floaties, or your Uncle Frank always wanted to string up a volleyball net.
+The shallow end used to be the boring end of the pool, where the little kiddies tried out their arm floaties, or your Uncle Frank always wanted to string up a volleyball net.
 But by making the shallow end really shallow- like 8 to 12 inches- youve created a sunning shelf: an awesome place to sit and hang out and bask while staying totally cool.
 Heres a nice one just off the spa from onegr8gem:

 Pools are meant to be entertainment spaces.
 Yet a lot of pool owners dont treat the surrounding pool deck as anything more than a thin concrete border.
 Thats prime real estate for cookouts and pool parties; super-size it and turn it into a destination thats also usable square footage, like Michael and Joyce Anderson did with their Desert Hills, AZ oasis:

 As long as youre entertaining out by the pool, why not have a comfortable place for folks to get in out of the sun and have a hot dog or a cool drink?
 More and more people are opting to build cabanas near their pools.
 They can be stripped-down little tiki huts, or they can be monster-sized surf shacks with all the toys, like the one Wendell Amos built off his Walkertown, NC pool:

 Or put the serving and seating space in the pool itself.
 Formerly reserved for the swankiest of island resorts, swim-up bars are becoming all the rage in backyards everywhere.
-The bar is usually built into the side of the pool where it’s accessed from outside the pool by a bartender who stays dry, while stools are molded into the pool shell, either out of plain concrete, or faux boulders, as seen in this Yucca Valley, CA pool by Jeff Alpin:
+The bar is usually built into the side of the pool where its accessed from outside the pool by a bartender who stays dry, while stools are molded into the pool shell, either out of plain concrete, or faux boulders, as seen in this Yucca Valley, CA pool by Jeff Alpin:

 Faux boulders arent just for zoo exhibits anymore.
 You might be surprised at how realistic some wet concrete can look after a talented craftsman gets his hands and shaping tools on it.
 Take a gander at this incredible personal waterpark, made mostly out of faux rock by TB Concrete in Granite Bay, CA:

 Concrete is even being used these days to re-create that old favorite, the pool slide.
 This one is cleverly incorporated into a waterfall/fountain façade in the Arizona pool of Bourgeois:

 If you think your yard is too small for a pool, think again.
-It’s amazing what can be accomplished in even the tightest of spaces.
+Its amazing what can be accomplished in even the tightest of spaces.
 How about a pool in a 20 x 20 walled courtyard?
-Mike from Houston did it, and now it’s almost like a room of his house:
+Mike from Houston did it, and now its almost like a room of his house:

 Luxurylister wanted a pool, but knew that the site, smack dab on the Braden River, wouldnt allow crews to dig down more than 18 inches before hitting water.
 The result is an above-ground lap pool built into a raised wooden deck that looks fantastic:

 Its almost always a good idea to bring some plant material up near the pool to soften the hardness of the concrete shell and really incorporate the pool into the landscape.
 Most people do it with pots.
-But try putting true, in-ground beds right at the pool’s edge and then filling them with plants that trail and cascade down- even touching the water.
+But try putting true, in-ground beds right at the pools edge and then filling them with plants that trail and cascade down- even touching the water.
 It makes for an amazing effect.
 See how Traceydesigns pulled it off in this Damascus, MD pool: